Boys Town (organization): Fundraising controversy and Wegner's resignation

-Family Home programs
+Transition to Family Home programs

-Spaces were redesigned and new ones built in order to provide care for children in family-style settings, as recommended by Booz Allen Hamilton.
-Boys Town staff were trained in the Teaching-Family Model® developed at Achievement Place at the University of Kansas in Lawrence.
-The Teaching-Family Model had developed from collaboration between the Bureau of Child Research in Lawrence and the Center for Crime and Delinquency at the National Institute of Mental Health.
-The primary objectives of the Teaching-Family Model were to develop a community-based, family-style, skill-oriented group home treatment for disadvantaged and delinquent youth.
-The model was intended to be effective, economical, beneficial, and replicable by other programs.

-In late 1974, Boys Town hired its first "Family-Teachers®", a married couple who would begin caring for a small group of youth in a former cottage being converted into a "Family Home®".
+In late 1974, Boys Town hired its first "Family-Teachers", a married couple who would begin caring for a small group of youth in a former cottage being converted into a "Family Home".
 Three other couples were hired soon after.
 That core group worked with other staff members to develop formal training materials for the Family-Teachers who were being recruited.
-As new couples were trained, they moved into sixteen newly built homes as well the remaining converted cottages.
+As new couples were trained, they moved into newly built homes and converted cottages.
 By the end of 1975, the last of the dormitories was closed and the transition to the Boys Town Family Home Program was complete.

-Monsignor Hupp was determined to transform Boys Town so it could meet the changing needs of children.
-As the Family Home Program became more established, the Village began to look like the community of care Father Flanagan had envisioned in the early days of Boys Town.